-Equality Objective 1 Outline the objective Describe the impr Describe the improvement that was needed - sing the data outlined above, a gap that has been to your establishment's changing demographics.
-Key strategies that were p lanned to add dress this - Action Who was the lead How was it monitored How was it achieved Impact
+Equality Objective 1 Outline the objective Describe the improvement that was needed • • sing the data outlined above, a gap that has been to your establishment's changing demographics.
+Key strategies that were p lanned to add dress this Action Who was the lead How was it monitored How was it achieved Impact Summary

+Equality Objective 2 Outline the objective Describe the improvement that was needed • - using the data outlined above, a gap that has been to your establishment's changing demographics.
+Key strategies that were p lanned to add lress this Action Who was it achieved Impact achieved lead Impact

 Summary

-Equality Objective 2 Outline the objective

-Describe the improvement that was needed

-Use bullet points to outline your rationale.
-This could be using the data outlined above, a gap that has been observed by the Local Authority or Ofsted, or in response to your establishment's changing demographics.

-Key strategies that were pl lanned to add lress this

-Action Who was the lead How was it monitored How was it achieved Impact

-Summary

 Equality Objective Outline the object

-Describe the impr oveme nt that was n ieeded
+Describe the impr oveme nt that was r eeded

-Use bullet points to outline your rationale.
-This could be using the data outlined above, a gap that has been observed by the Local Authority or Ofsted, or in response to your establishment's changing demographics.
+- - using the data outlined above, a gap that has been to your establishment's changing demographics.

-Key strategies that Τ
+Key strategies that were p lanned to add lress this

-Action Action Who How was How was it achieved the monitored lead How was it
+Action Who How was it achieved Impact achieved lead Impact

 Summary